2 Stroke Outboard Fuel Mix Ratio

 50:1 100:1?
 Finding the right mix for your outboard.

 In this guide we step through the why it's vital to get the right 2 stroke fuel oil mix and some methods to work out which ratio to use for your outboard.
 Finishing with tips on how to mix two stroke efficiently and safely.

 Why mix Fuel & Oil anyway?

 Any outboard described as a 'two stroke' engine is an internal combustion engine than burins injected fuel through a reduced power cyle of just ignition and exaust (more info about the difference between two stroke and four stroke engines here. ) Due to this design it is necessary to provide the engine with lubrication (the oil) actually within the injected fuel (the petrol or gas).
 The relative proportions of these two components is called the 'fuel mix ratio'.

 Getting the mix right

-If however you don't have the original owners manual then you'll need to determine the right mix prior to use.
-Manufacturers often print the fuel mix ration on the inside or outside of the cowling, the fuel filler cap or sometimes embossed onto the fuel tank itself.
+If you're in this buck and don't have the original owners manual then you'll need to determine the right mix prior to use.

 Once you've landed on the ratio you need actually do the mixing.